-The Internal Audit Program has a three year cycle, the results of which are reported quarterly to the Group Risk Committee and to the Board Risk Committee.
+The Internal Audit Plan has a three year cycle, the results of which are reported quarterly to the Group Risk Committee and to the Board Risk Committee.

-Dexus has appointed EY to perform the internal audit program.
-An EY partner attends each Board Risk Committee to present findings of internal audits undertaken during the quarter.
+Dexus has appointed EY to perform the internal audit function.
+An EY partner attends each Board Risk Committee to present findings of internal audits undertaken during the quarter and the progress on remediation plans.